Skyyo/android-compose-template/README.md

 Always use ```liveData``` for cases when we are performing ```observable.switchMap/flatMapLatest``` type of operations.
 In code above it's the ```query```, it has to be declared as ```liveData```.
 You can always observe it using ```.asFlow```
 Sooner or later the behaviour of ```stateFlow``` will be changed, and we'll be able to ditch the ```liveData``` once and for all.
 Behaviour difference is explained [here](https://github.com/Kotlin/kotlinx.coroutines/issues/2223)

+Be carefull how you update the ```stateFlow``` value, since using ```stateFlow.value = stateFlow.value.copy()``` can create unexpected results.
+If between the time copy function completes and the ```stateFlows``` new value is emitted another thread tries to update the ```stateFlow``` — by using copy and updating one of the properties that the current copy isn’t modifying — we could end up with results we were not expecting.
+So please use [update](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/update.html) in such cases.

 - always attempt to use function references